Article By: Kira Schlechter ‡ Edited By: Leanne Ridgeway

 Band names can be deceiving.

-After an almost year-long hiatus, guitarists Neil James and Harry Rostovtsev, singer Julie Schultz, bassist Mike Strohkirch, and drummer Jake Stone have crafted a carefully-edited comeback minus any self-indulgence – eight songs clocking in at under 35 minutes.
-CWN ANNWN have opened for the likes of Trivium, All That Remains, Exodus, Prong, Testament, Five Finger Death Punch, and Gojira, among a host of others.
+After an almost year-long hiatus, guitarists Neil James and Harry Rostovtsev, singer Julie Schultz, bassist Mike Strohkirch, and drummer Jake Stone have crafted a carefully edited comeback minus any self-indulgence – eight songs clocking in at under 35 minutes.
+CWN ANNWN has opened for the likes of Trivium, All That Remains, Exodus, Prong, Testament, Five Finger Death Punch, and Gojira, among a host of others.
 The professionalism they display on ‘Patron Saint‘ proves that all those opening stints made perfect sense.

 The more uptempo “Outlander” has a chorus filled at once with regret and defiance and a multi-layered, pounding breakdown.
 “It Will Come From the Sea” is either a fantastical tale of a horrific sea monster or a very clever climate change allegory, set off by some impressive vocabulary (like “proboscis” and such).
 Schultz sings cleanly and ringingly, but one might want her to snarl and spit a little, especially on a track like this.
 But then again, the delicate way in which she sings the title line is definitely effective, because it serves as the most subtle of warnings.